miki932/Page_Object_Model/README.md

-This is a sample project for implement the design pattern Page Object Model (POM).
+This is a sample project of `How to write from scratch automation project` by implement the design pattern Page Object Model (POM).

-First, visit this guide to better understand the project:
+To better understand the project, visit this guide:

 https://tech-blog-pax-romana.blogspot.com/2022/03/page-object-model.html